NoMoreActimel/CV/CV.md

 #### Courses passed
 - Fundamentals and Methodology of Programming in Python and C++
-- Algorithm and Data Structures
+- Algorithms and Data Structures
 - Advanced course of Linear Algebra
 - Calculus 1st year course
 - Discrete Mathematics course